dgarigali/SmartOfficeIllumination/README.md

 ## EEPROM configuration

 Before being fully able to test the arduino code, you need to program the values on addresses 0 and 1 of the EEPROM of each Arduino.
-On address 0, you must insert the I2C address (unique for each node) and on address 1 you must insert the number of nodes on the system (same for all nodes).
+On address 0, you must insert the I2C address (unique for each node) and on address 1 you must insert the node ID (0 if is the master, >0 if is it a slave)

+**NOTE:** in the utils/EEPROM folder, there is the Arduino code for programming the EEPROM

+## Raspberry Pi